-Contemporary Security Policy is seeking proposals for a special issue to be published in 2018.
+Contemporary Security Policy is seeking proposals for a special issue to be published in 2020 (volume 41).
 The special issue should address a topic within the aims and scope of the journal.

 One of the oldest peer reviewed journals in international conflict and security, CSP promotes theoretically-based research on policy problems of armed conflict, intervention and conflict resolution.
 Since it first appeared in 1980, CSP has established its unique place as a meeting ground for research at the nexus of theory and policy.
 Major fields of concern include:

 CSP is committed to a broad range of intellectual perspectives.
 Articles promote new analytical approaches, iconoclastic interpretations and previously overlooked perspectives.
 Its pages encourage novel contributions and outlooks, not particular methodologies or policy goals.
 Its geographical scope is worldwide and includes security challenges in Europe, Africa, the Middle-East and Asia.
 Authors are encouraged to examine established priorities in innovative ways and to apply traditional methods to new problems.

 Special issue proposals should contain (in one PDF document):

 - A short discussion of the rationale and contribution of the special issue (3 pages max).
 Please also state why the topic falls within the aims and scope of the journal and why the proposal would be of interest to a large audience.

 - Contact details, institutional affiliation, one paragraph biography of the special issue co-editors, and three recent publications of each of the co-editors.
 Feel free to include a link to the personal website of the co-editors.
 Do not submit full CVs.